 B. Required Interview Statements: (Said by you on camera.
 Don’t forget to smile!)

 Kristian Riesbeck: This method can help answer key questions in the host-pathogen interaction field, such as how bacterial pathogens survive inside the host by utilizing host proteins [1-MED].

+This is also filmed (or something with similar meaning, different versions): We will focus upon vitronectin, a host protein that functions as a part of the extracellular matrix, but also is a complement regulator in the terminal pathway of the complement system.
+These facts make vitronectin an important and highly attractive target for bacterial pathogens.

 Kristian speaks towards camera, interview style.